-- The PPP loan program allocates $349 billion to American small businesses impacted by COVID-19
+- The PPP loan program allocates billions to American small businesses impacted by COVID-19

 - Once you apply for a PPP loan, you’ll need to collect certain business, tax, and payroll documents for your lender

 - This article contains a checklist of the documents you’ll most likely need to give your lender

 In March 2020, the federal government approved $349 billion (!!) in emergency funding for American small businesses impacted by the COVID-19 outbreak.
 The small business stimulus program is called the Paycheck Protection Program (PPP), and small businesses nationwide are lining up to apply for the renewed PPP loan program for 2021.

 Once you complete the PPP loan application, you’ll need to collect some documents for your loan officer.
 This article is a checklist of what your lender will mostly likely ask for.